panditpooja/WiDS_Datathon_2025/README.md

 - Sex (Female) (binary classification)

 The challenge, developed in collaboration with Cornell University, UC Santa Barbara, the Child Mind Institute, and the Reproducible Brain Charts project, focuses on sex-based differences in neurodevelopment, particularly ADHD, where underdiagnosis in females is a critical issue.
+Here’s how you can neatly include the dataset source in your `README.md` file using Markdown:

+## 📊 Dataset

+The dataset used for this project is from the [WiDS Datathon 2025 on Kaggle](https://www.kaggle.com/competitions/widsdatathon2025/data).

 ## 🎯 Objectives